kalekdev/uni/semester-2/mathematische-methoden/notes.typ

 - Analogue Spectrum analyzers

 === Fourier Series
-This is the process of converting a periodic signal against time to the frequency domain.
+This is the process of converting a *periodic* signal against time to the frequency domain and only needs to be analyzed over 1 period.

 TODO:
 - Uncertainty principle